sapcc/ghstatus-resource/README.md

 * `skip_ssl_verification`: *Optional.* Skips git ssl verification by exporting `GIT_SSL_NO_VERIFY=true`.

-* `tag_filter`: *Optional.* If specified, the resource will only detect commits that have a tag matching the expression that have been made against the `branch`.
-Patterns are [glob(7)](http://man7.org/linux/man-pages/man7/glob.7.html) compatible (as in, bash compatible).

 * `git_config`: *Optional.* If specified as (list of pairs `name` and `value`) it will configure git global options, setting each name with each value.